-SlaughterRight is a comprehensive update to the previous SlaughterSafe training used by health authorities, and was designed to help more British Columbians enjoy safe, locally raised beef, pork and poultry as well as contributing to food security and supporting businesses in rural communities.
-In addition to a more thorough training manual (PDF, 1.7 MB) and coursebook, new elements of the program also include the compulsory development of food safety and humane slaughter plans, as well a set of standard operating procedures, specific to each operation.
+SlaughterRight is a comprehensive update to the previous SlaughterSafe training used by health authorities and is designed to help more British Columbians enjoy safe, locally raised meat.
+In addition to a new training manual (PDF, 1.8 MB) and workbook (PDF, 563 KB), new elements of the program include compulsory development of food safety and humane slaughter plans, as well as a set of standard operating procedures specific to each operation.

-SlaughterRight is a training resource developed by B.C.
-Ministry of Agriculture, Food and Fisheries to support producers that intend to become licensed as a rural slaughter establishment and process their livestock and poultry through on-farm slaughter.
-Its focus is for operators to understand critical food safety points in the slaughter process that need to be considered and managed so that meat does not become contaminated.
+SlaughterRight was developed by B.C.
+Ministry of Agriculture, Food and Fisheries to support producers who intend to become licensed as a rural slaughter establishment and process their livestock and poultry through on-farm slaughter.
+Its focus is for operators to understand critical food safety points in the slaughter process that must be considered and managed so that meat products are safe to consume.
 The course will also reinforce awareness and understanding of enhanced animal welfare practices.

 Who needs SlaughterRight training?

-The completion of this course is mandatory and required for all Class D and E Licence holders, as well as all existing licence holders who are applying for a new licence or renewing an existing one.
+The completion of this course is mandatory and required for all new Farmgate and Farmgate Plus licence holders, as well as all existing licence holders who are applying for a new licence or renewing an existing one.

 How do I complete my SlaughterRight training?